rdfostrich/article-jws2018-ostrich/content/ingestion.md

 6. addition == deletion _and_ addition < input
 7. addition == deletion == input

+<div style="color:red">Miel: I would merge the explanation below with the 7-item list in one description list.</div>

 The two first cases are the simplest ones, in which the current deletion and addition are respectively the smallest.
 For these cases, the unchanged deletion and addition information can respectively be copied to the new version.
 For the deletion, new positions must be calculated in this and all other cases.